likandokayombo/likandokayombo/README.md

 - Hi, I'm Likando, a committed Front End Developer from Southern Africa, passionate about fusing creativity and technology.
 Seeing designs become interactive experiences delivers satisfying visual feedback

-- 🔭 I'm currently working on getting better as a Web developer.
+- 🔭 I'm currently working with React and getting better as a Web developer.

 - 🌱 I’m currently learning a whole bunch of things.